agens-no/AGGeometryKit-POP/README.md

 ### Installation

 New-school: Use the cocoa pod named `AGGeometryKit+POP`.
+PS: It is currently not live yet: https://github.com/CocoaPods/Specs/pull/11897

 Old-school: Grab the files found in `Source`.